Ziegler Carpets – Swiss Quality from Persia

 Ziegler carpets come virtually in all imaginable sizes, so there should be a suitable model for every décor.
 Small Ziegler rugs are less than one square meter in size.
 Large carpets, on the other hand, can range up to a total area of nearly 30 square meters.
 Whether you want to set individual accents in a smaller room or cover the floor of an entire room with a Ziegler carpet – the right Ziegler carpet will be available for almost every need.
 In addition to the Ziegler’s unobtrusive colour scheme, which blends homogeneously with any individual furnishing style, the broad range of sizes also makes Ziegler carpets highly versatile in terms of their use.

 Credible good quality during use

-Only high-quality materials, such as sheep wool and goat wool, are used in production so as to retain good quality while traditional oriental rugs are in use.
-The noble appearance of Ziegler rugs is therefore still persuasive today.
-In addition to renowned wool carpets, Ziegler now also has more durable carpets made of modern synthetic fibers.
+The noble appearance of Ziegler rugs is therefore still captivating today.
+In addition to renowned wool carpets, Zieglers are now also available as more durable carpets made of modern synthetic fibres.

 Rugwell's dependable service

 At Rugwell, quality is the decisive criterion for adding a carpet to our range of products.
 Rugwell has major experience in acquiring, storing and maintaining high-quality carpets.
 Our intent at Rugwell is to deliberately distance ourselves from the large and sometimes confusing market of mass-produced products and only offer carpets that customers can enjoy for a long time.
 At Rugwell, good value for the money goes without saying.